cgabriel5/nodecliac/README.md

 <!-- #### Shell Support -->

-- nodecliac only works with Bash, seeing that it's the only shell I use.
-However, if the project grows support for other shells (Zsh, Fish, etc.) may be added.
+- nodecliac only works with Bash.
+- Support for other shells (Zsh, Fish, etc.) may be added with increased usage.

 </details>